sauravvishal8797/Daily-Status/README.md

 * Worked on adding songs to the database(as it is basically a music album app).
 * Worked on modifying the front end using bootstrap.

+December 20, 2016
+* Solved 10 challenges from hackerrank 30 days of code portion.